Tunisian literature

-Tunisian literature exists primarily in Arabic and in French.
+Tunisian literature refers to all oral and written literary works produced by the people of Tunisia, primarily in Arabic and in French.
+It also includes the works of writers from the Tunisian diaspora (c.
+1 million people in 2023) and of those authors who recognize themselves as belonging to the tunisian culture.

 Arabic literature in Tunisia dates to the 7th century, with the arrival of Arab civilization in the region.
-Arabic literature is more important than francophone literature—which followed the introduction of the French protectorate in 1881—both in volume and value.
+Arabic literature is more important than francophone literature — which followed the introduction of the French protectorate in 1881 — both in volume and value.
 The national bibliography lists 1,249 non-academic books published in 2002 in Tunisia, of which 885 titles are in Arabic.
 Nearly a third of these books are intended for children.

 In 2003, the state budget dedicated 3 million Tunisian dinars to the support of literature.
 There are approximately 100 private Tunisian publishing houses that publish virtually all books.

 Arabic literature

-Arabic literary figures include Ali Douagi, who has written more than 150 radio plays, more than 500 poems and songs, and nearly 15 plays.
-Béchir Khraief gave new life to the Arabic novel in the 1930s and caused a scandal by including dialog in Tunisian dialect in his first short story.
-Other literary figures include Moncef Ghachem, Hassan Ben Othmen, Habib Selmi, Walid Soliman and Mahmoud Messadi.
-Messaadi was known for points of intersection of Islamic themes and nationalism within his work.
-Tunisian poetry is non-conformist and innovative: the language of Aboul-Qacem Echebbi opposes the lack of imagination in Arabic literature.
+Early arabic literature

+The spread of Islam in the Maghreb region from 630 AD onwards quickly reached the Exarchate of Carthage (591-698).
+The religious expansion was accompanied by the linguistic, cultural and ethnic arabization of the indigenous populations.
+The linguistic conversion from Berber to Arabic accelerated with the arrival of the Hilalians, a confederation of Arab tribes from the Hejaz and Najd regions who migrated to North Africa (called Ifriqiya at that time) between the late 10th and 13th centuries.

+At the height of its splendor, between the 9th and 11th centuries, Kairouan was one of the greatest centers of Muslim civilization, thanks mainly to the influence of the Great Mosque of Kairouan.

+It is difficult to distinguish the intellectual, literary, or spiritual output of any particular part of the Arab world, which is better understood as a continuum.
+However, in everyday cultural life, Arabized Berbers throughout the Maghreb mainly use Maghrebi Arabic (except in theology where classic Arabic remained predominant).

+In fact, several Arabic-speaking writers are known to have originated from the Ifriqiya province (698–1574), which became Ottoman (1574–1881):